GSA/fedramp-gov/_posts/2022-05-19-first-oscal-system-security-plan.md

 FedRAMP is currently accepting all authorization deliverables submitted in the OSCAL format and hopes to receive more deliverables as CSPs adopt this machine-readable formatting language.
 FedRAMP will also continue to accept authorization deliverables in Word format and final versions can be submitted in PDF, after a FedRAMP Authorized designation is achieved.

 If you have any questions, please reach out to <a href="mailto:oscal@fedramp.gov">oscal@fedramp.gov</a>.

+*FedRAMP completed this work in partnership with GSA’s 10x program.
+For more information about 10x, please visit <a href="https://10x.gsa.gov/" target="_blank" rel="noopener noreferrer">10x.gsa.gov</a>.*